Milt Williams

 Milton Williams (born November 22, 1945) is a retired American professional basketball point guard who spent three seasons in the National Basketball Association (NBA) and one season in the American Basketball Association (ABA).
 In the NBA, he played for the New York Knicks (1970–71), the Atlanta Hawks (1971–72) and the Seattle SuperSonics (1973–74).
 During his tenure in the ABA, Williams played for the Spirits of St. Louis during the 1974–75 season.
-Born in Seattle, Washington, he attended the Lincoln University of Missouri where he was drafted in the 17^{th} round of the 1968 NBA Draft by the Knicks.
+Born in Seattle, Washington, he attended the Lincoln University of Missouri where he was drafted in the 17^{th} round of the 1968 NBA draft by the Knicks.

+Williams played in the Eastern Professional Basketball League (EPBL) / Eastern Basketball Association (EBA) for the Allentown Jets, Trenton Pat Pavers and Wilkes-Barre Barons.